btcpayserver/blog/blog/_posts/case-study-technical-prism-sideshift.md

 - Azure
 - Google Cloud

 For the purposes of this guide, we'll use LunaNode.
-It’s [the oldest web wizard that supports BTCPay Server deployments](https://docs.btcpayserver.org/Deployment/LunaNode/), all for a reasonable monthly fee of just over $15.
+It’s [the oldest web wizard that supports BTCPay Server deployments](https://docs.btcpayserver.org/Deployment/LunaNode/), all for a reasonable monthly fee of around $15.

 Start by registering an account with LunaNode.
 Create your API keys, then proceed to <https://launchbtcpay.lunanode.com>.